 Instant messaging whizz Jan Koum is worth $10.3 billion.
 In April 2018, Koum announced his impending departure from Facebook HQ in California.
 However he continues to work one day a month and banks close to half a billion dollars every financial quarter, stalling until his remaining stock options vest.

-When Jan Koum moved to California from the Ukraine as a teen his family struggled to stay above the poverty line.
+When Jan Koum moved to California from Ukraine as a teen his family struggled to stay above the poverty line.
 Koum relied on food stamps and swept floors to make ends meet.
 Despite his tough upbringing, Koum worked hard at school.
 By the age of 18 Koum became interested in programming and enrolled at San Jose State University.

 In 1997, Koum was hired by Yahoo! as an infrastructure engineer where he worked for nearly nine years before leaving aged 30 with enough cash to launch his own business.
-In 2009 Koum co-founded real-time messaging app WhatsApp.
+In 2009 Koum co-founded the real-time messaging app WhatsApp.
 The app was so successful Facebook bought it for a massive $19 billion and Koum was invited to sit on the Facebook board.

 Now worth $82.1 billion